 Experimental combinations of approved drugs do not require an IND if both drugs are being used in accordance with their FDA-approved indication.
-Investigators should consult the FDA concerning experimental combinations of approved drugs that involve off label use of drug(s).
+Investigators should consult the FDA concerning experimental combinations of approved drugs that involve off label use of drug(s) to determine if an IND may be needed.